ObjexxFCL: Objexx Fortran Compatibility Library

 Licensing

 The ObjexxFCL is included with our Fortran-to-C++ conversion projects and can be licensed separately.
-The ObjexxFCL is provided in C++ source form with a perpetual, royalty-free license that allows client modification.
+The ObjexxFCL is provided in C++ source form with a perpetual, royalty-free license.